How much does it cost to run a 500 W gaming PC? Electricity usage explained

 How this is calculated

 Most real-world gaming sessions don't pull a PC's rated maximum wattage for long: peak draw only happens during the most demanding scenes.
-The 80% utilisation assumption used here captures typical AAA gaming; esports at lower resolutions may run closer to 50%.
+The 80% utilization assumption used here captures typical AAA gaming.
+Esports at lower resolutions may run closer to 50%.
 Desktop idle (web, video) is usually under 10% on modern builds thanks to Intel's P/E cores and AMD's CCD power gating, which brings the effective running cost much lower if most of your PC-on time isn't gaming.

 Verdict